mulesoft-labs/data-weave-language-server/README.md

 ```
 This is going to generate the vsix on the `data-weave-client-vscode` directory that you can later install it in your vscode.

+3. Release a version

+In order to release just create a tag with releases/<next_version> example if we want to release 0.0.4
+we just need to create release/0.0.4 and push the tag.
+The CI should take care of the rest